opf/openproject/doc/operation_guides/packager/backup-guide.md

 # Backup Guide

-We advice to backup you OpenProject installation regularly — especially before upgrading to a newer version.
+We advice to backup your OpenProject installation regularly — especially before upgrading to a newer version.

-## What shoulb be backed up
+## What should be backed up

-In general the following parts of the OpenProject installtion should be backed up:
+In general the following parts of your OpenProject installation should be backed up:

 * Data stored in the database